This site contains product affiliate links. We may receive a small commission if you make a purchase after clicking on one of these links.

 They most certainly can!
 If you select a heavy enough dumbbell(s) and ensure to keep the reps and sets low, then you will be training for strength.

-As it happens, the first of the two workouts below has been designed specifically to promote strength development.
+As it happens, the first of the two workouts below have been designed specifically to promote strength development.

 Organised around big compound movements – deadlift and bent over rows – this workout will help you build a strong lower and upper back.